davosmith/moodle-checklist/README.txt

 ================

 ==Introduction==
-This is a Moodle plugin for Moodle 1.9 & 2.x that allows a teacher to create a checklist for their students to work through.
+This is a Moodle plugin that allows a teacher to create a checklist for their students to work through.
 The teacher can monitor all the student's progress, as they tick off each of the items in the list.
-Note: This is the Moodle 2.x version.
+Note: This is the Moodle 2.7+ version (other versions are available for Moodle 1.9 & 2.0-2.6).

 Items can be indented and marked as optional or turned into headings; a range of different colours can be used for the items.
 Students are presented with a simple chart showing how far they have progressed through the required/optional items and can add their own, private, items to the list.